Church Synthesis on Register Automata over Linearly Ordered Data Domains: Church Synthesis Games

-\myparagraph{Church games on register automata} If the data domain is $(\N, \leq)$, Church games are undecidable.
-Indeed, if the two players pick data values, it is easy to simulate a two-counter machine, where one player provides the values of the counters and the other verifies that no cheating happens on the increments and decrements, using the fact that $c' = c+1$ whenever there does not exist $\d$ such that $c < \d < c'$ (the formal proof can be found in \citeA{Appendix~\ref{app:proof_thm_Church_2sided_undec}}). \begin{theorem} Deciding the existence of a winning strategy for Eve in a Church game whose specification is a deterministic register automaton over $(\bbN,\leq)$ is undecidable. \end{theorem}
+We start our study with a negative result, that highlights the difficulty of the problem: over the data domain $(\bbN, \leq)$, Church games are undecidable.
+Indeed, if the two players pick data values, one can simulate a two-counter machine as follows: one player provides the values of the counters, while the other checks that no cheating happens on the increments and decrements.
+This can be done using the fact that $c' = c+1$ whenever there does not exist any $\d$ such that $c < \d < c'$. \begin{theorem} Deciding the existence of a winning strategy for Eve in a Church game whose specification is a deterministic register automaton over $(\bbN,\leq)$ is undecidable. \end{theorem}